aspose-email/Aspose.Email-API-References/english/net/aspose.email/asposebadserverresponceexception/asposebadserverresponceexception/_index.md

 ---
 title: AsposeBadServerResponceException
 second_title: Aspose.Email for .NET API Reference
-description:
+description: Initializes a new instance of the AsposeBadServerResponceExceptionaspose.email/asposebadserverresponceexception class with a specified error message.
 type: docs
 weight: 10
 url: /net/aspose.email/asposebadserverresponceexception/asposebadserverresponceexception/
 ---
-## AsposeBadServerResponceException constructor (1 of 4)
+## AsposeBadServerResponceException(string) {#constructor_2}

 Initializes a new instance of the [`AsposeBadServerResponceException`](../../asposebadserverresponceexception) class with a specified error message.